 Nature and hiking in Hong Kong

-Although the city is known for its hectic and futuristic skyscrapers, Hong Kong is largely made up of nature.
-It is therefore a shame to only stay in the city center during a visit to Hong Kong.
-There are many beautiful walking routes and viewpoints just outside the city or on the other islands.
+Despite the city’s reputation for its hustle and bustle and futuristic skyscrapers, Hong Kong is largely made up of nature.
+It would be a shame to stay only in the city center during a visit to Hong Kong.
+There are many beautiful hiking trails and viewpoints just outside the city or on the other islands.
 The Dragons Back hike and Lion Head Rock are fantastic routes.
-The hiking trail to Tai Long Wan beach is also really worthwhile.
-There are beautiful views along the way, after which you will arrive at Tai Long Wan beach from where you can take a boat back to Sai Kung.
+The hiking trail to Tai Long Wan Beach is also really worth it.
+Along the way, there are beautiful views before you arrive at Tai Long Wan Beach from where you can take a boat back to Sai Kung.

 Bird Garden and Goldfish Market

-It is a special experience; the Yuen Po Street Bird Garden.
-In this small park there are dozens of market stalls full of birds in cages.
+It’s a unique experience; the Yuen Po Street Bird Garden.
+In this small park, there are dozens of market stalls full of birds in cages.
 The sound of the birds is intense, but the experience is very unique.

 In addition, Hong Kong also has the Goldfish Market in the center of Mong Kok.
-This looks like a big pet shop on the street, but unfortunately it is not very animal friendly.
-In these shops, hundreds of small fish swim in large illuminated tanks or hang on a wall in far too small plastic bags.
-A bit further down the road from Goldfish market, there are many more pet shops with, among others, dogs and cats.
-A strange experience for tourists but very normal for the people living in Hong Kong.
-We have visited these markets out of cultural interest, but did not support them by consciously not making any purchases.
+This looks like a large pet store on the street, but unfortunately, this is not very animal-friendly.
+In these shops, hundreds of small fish swim in large illuminated tanks, or they hang in much too small plastic bags on a wall.
+In the extension of this Goldfish market, there are many more pet shops with, among other things, dogs and cats.
+A strange experience for tourists but very normal for the people who live in Hong Kong.
+We visited these markets out of cultural interest, but did not support them by consciously not making any purchases.

 Visiting Macau